tkhyn/l18n/README.rst

 As you may have noticed, ``l18n`` is a contraction of ``i18n`` and ``l10n``, namely 'internationalisation' and 'localization'.
-It basically provides translations for localized names (e.g. places).
+It basically provides translations for localized names (e.g. places and timezones).

 I started writing ``l18n`` when I was looking for translations for the pytz_ library.
-Indeed, on a multi-lingual site where users can select the timezone they are in, it's much better if they can select in their language, as in some cases, the differences with the english name can be significant.
+Indeed, on a multi-lingual site where users can select the timezone they are in, it's much better if they can select in their language, as in some cases, the differences with the english name can be significant, hence the place to look for it when it's sorted in alphabetical order.

 And as I am lazy, I thought of a way to - almost - autmatically fetch the translations from the CLDR_ (Unicode's Common Locale Data Repository) database.

-I decided it was a good start to add other stuff, like territories codes.
-In a near future, I - or contributors - may also add currencies or measurement units ...
+Integrating function to link timezone to country codes, there was no reason not to try and provide translations also for the latters.
+In the near future, I - or contributors - may also add currencies or measurement units fetched from the CLDR database ...

 How does it work?